Skvare/com.skvare.customtabgrouping/README.md

 ### Grouped tabs not showing

 1. Verify all custom groups have exactly the same tab name (case-sensitive)
-2. Ensure Display Style is set to "Tab" for all groups
+2. Ensure Display Style is set to "Tab" Or "Tab with table" for groups you want to show in the tab
 3. Clear browser cache and CiviCRM cache
 4. Check that custom groups are active